10. Staffordshire & Stoke on Trent

 Closure of community hospitals.
 168 beds have been closed at Cheadle, Bradwell, Longton and Haywood community hospitals, with their long term future in doubt.

-There is an active campaign to save Leek Moorlands hospital from closure.
+Possible closure of Leek Moorlands hospital; there is an active campaign to save the hospital from closure.

 Reconfiguration of minor injuries units is planned with 75% of the activity transferred to the community and 25% to local A&E.

 - Staffing cuts

 - Ending funding for some treatments and prescriptions

 - Delaying or avoiding funding newly approved treatments

 What are the proposed aims of the STP?